kobotoolbox/docs/_sources/managing_permissions.md.txt

 given project, sometimes more complex scenarios require multiple users to have different levels of project access.

 For example, you can share a project with some users and only allow them to submit data to the project through their account.
-You can also adjust the settings so that other users can only view or edit the submitted data.
+You can also adjust the permission settings so that other users can only view or edit the submitted data.

 This article explains how you can grant permissions for other KoboToolbox users